ObserveRTC/sfu-monitor-js/README.md

         })
     ;

-    // start monitoring wherenewer you want
-    sfuObserver.start();

-    // and stop monitoring whenever you wish sfuObserver.stop();
+    // stop monitoring whenever you want no longer to monitor the service sfuObserver.stop();
 ```